 A private transfer back to the airport booked through TaxiOnn costs between 18 and 22 GEL depending on your pick up address.

 I’ve caught a regular taxi to Tbilisi Airport a couple of times.
-I don’t recommend hailing a taxi off the street, though – best to organise this through your hotel so they can give you an idea of the price and perhaps call on one of their regular drivers.
+I don’t recommend hailing a taxi off the street, though – best to organise this through your hotel or hostel so they can give you an idea of the price and perhaps call on one of their regular drivers.
 A taxi to Tbilisi Airport should cost between 20 and 40 GEL.

 Alternatively, you can use Bolt to book your own taxi.
 Expect to pay between 20 and 25 GEL depending on the time of day and your pick up location.
 Bolt cars are available 24/7, so this is a safe bet if you have an early or late flight.

 Departing from Tbilisi: What to expect from the airport